runny-yolk/fquery/detail.md

 Functions on `funcs` will be called **once** by `fQuery.doAction`, with the `this` array passed in as the first argument, and `acargs` passed in as a list of arguments after that.

-So, unlike with the functions in `iterators` where the function is called once for every element, the functions in `funcs` are only called once when
+So, unlike with the functions in `iterators` where the function is called once for every element, the functions in `funcs` are only called once when invoked.

 The return of the called `funcs` function will be the return of `doAction`, making it useful for when you want to add some kind of bespoke functionality, that doesn't already exist in the DOM or fQuery.
 ```javascript